-- Completed on line graduate application form containing a brief summary regarding your career objectives (i.e., purpose statement).
+- Completed online graduate application form containing a brief summary regarding your career objectives (i.e., purpose statement).

-- Official transcript, with a cumulative Grade Point Average (GPA) of 3.0 or better, on a 4.0 scale.
-LSU students do not need to send transcripts to us.
-If youStudents who transferred to LSU before graduating do not need to send transcripts from previous schools.
+- Official transcript(s).
+Unofficial transcript(s) will suffice during review, but official transcripts must be received and grades confirmed upon acceptance.
+In general, a cumulative Grade Point Average (GPA) of 3.0 or better.
+LSU students do not need to send transcripts to the department.
+Students who transferred to LSU before graduating do not need to send transcripts from previous schools.

-- A purpose statement is required as part of the on-line application.
+- A purpose statement is required as part of the online application.
 Statements of purpose will be scored on three criteria: (1) knowledge of the field, (2) professional goals, and (3) overall writing abilities (review guidelines for writing a quality statement of purpose).
 An additional writing sample that demonstrates relevant research experiences, clinical experiences, critical thinking, and/or writing abilities is optional but encouraged.
-Both are loaded through the on-line application system.
-A 1-2 page statement with standard formatting (single-spaced, 1 inch margins, 12 point Times New Roman font) is recommended.
+Both are loaded through the online application system.
+A 1-2 page statement with standard formatting (single-spaced, 1-inch margins, 12 point Times New Roman font) is recommended.

 All graduate and post-baccalaureate applicants, regardless of citizenship, whose preparatory education was principally in a language other than English must demonstrate competence in English.
 Students must receive a minimum score of 550 (paper) on the Test of English as a Foreign Language (TOEFL) (213 computer, 80 internet versions).
 Additionally, international students who plan to participate in clinical practica and work toward national certification by the American Speech-Language-Hearing Association must demonstrate communication skills sufficient to achieve effective clinical and professional interaction with clients/patients and relevant others,.
 If a student who is accepted into the Communication Sciences and Disorders graduate program exhibits exceptional difficulty with one or more of the tasks required in clinical service delivery (e.g., speech perception, speech/language modeling, comprehending speech or language produced by individuals with disorders, writing clinic reports, counseling families, etc.) the student will be asked to address these through a remediation plan (e.g., therapy for accent modification, perceptual training, etc. as needed).
 It is possible that the remediation plan could extend the student’s program by a semester or more.